himanshu63867/Canadian-Labor-force-Survey/README.md

 Policy Implications: The insights gained from this model could be valuable for the government.
 By identifying the key drivers of job loss, the government can:

-Target Resources: Direct resources toward job seekers and skills development in specific areas.
+**Target Resources**:Direct resources toward job seekers and skills development in specific areas.

-Evaluate Policies: Adjust labor market policies to address the root causes of job separation.
+**Evaluate Policies**: Adjust labor market policies to address the root causes of job separation.

-Improve the Labor Market: Ultimately create a more dynamic and responsive labor market that benefits both individuals and the Canadian economy as a whole.
+**Improve the Labor Market**: Ultimately create a more dynamic and responsive labor market that benefits both individuals and the Canadian economy as a whole.